English

 Key Stage 1 and 2

-As well as teaching the national curriculum objectives, teachers are able to embed the skills throughout the year in cross-curricular writing opportunities and ensure that children are achieving the objectives at their expected level, including some children working at a greater depth standard.
+Each unit of writing consists of learning over a maximum a 3-week learning journey.
+Learning journeys do not go beyond 3-weeks in order to ensure that the build-up of knowledge and skills is progressive and clear.
+As well as teaching the National Curriculum objectives, teachers are able to embed the skills throughout the year in cross-curricular writing opportunities and ensure that children are achieving the objectives at least at their expected level, including some children working at a greater depth standard.

 Spelling and Grammar

-Across the Foundation Stage, Key Stage 1 and Key Stage 2, all children are taught phonics and spelling using the Read Write Inc. programme.
+Across the Foundation Stage and Key Stage 1, all children are taught phonics and spelling via Read Write Inc. programme.
 Our phonics and spelling teaching is characterised by planned structure, fast pace, praise and reinforcement, perceptive responses and active participating from all children.
 Children are grouped according to their phonic knowledge and the groups are monitored continuously and changed accordingly.

 Children who are no longer part of the Read Write Inc Programme, have daily spelling lessons according to their year group expectations.
 These children are given spellings each week, from the spelling pattern they have been learning that week which include words from their statutory spelling list.

-In Key Stage 1 and 2 Spelling and Grammar is also taught as part of the Literacy Counts units.
+In Key Stage 1 and 2 Spelling rules are taught discreetly and Grammar skills are taught through discrete English lessons.

 Handwriting